1truong9song9hiep8/journey-to-the-west/chapter-13.md

 When the tiger saw him pressing near, he turned with flailing claws to spring at him, only to be met by the Guardian with uplifted trident.
 Tripitaka was so terrified that he lay paralyzed on the grass.
 Since leaving his mother's belly, when had he ever witnessed such violent and dangerous goings-on?
 The Guardian went after that tiger to the foot of the slope, and it was a magnificent battle between man and beast.
 You see
 Raging resentment, And churning whirlwind.
-In raging resentment
-The potent Guardian‟s hair pushed up his cap;
+In raging resentment The potent Guardian"s hair pushed up his cap;

 Like churning whirlwind
 The striped prince belched dust, displaying his might.
 This one bared its teeth and wielded its paws;